salahabdelkhabir/AMP-Predictor/README.md

 ## AMP Predictor Project
-This repository contains the AMP Predictor project, created as part of the first-semester project for the Bioinformatics Department during the Fall 2024 semester.
-The project focuses on predicting Antimicrobial Peptides (AMPs) using machine learning techniques.
-It includes datasets, documentation, and Jupyter notebooks for implementation and analysis.
+This repository contains the AMP Predictor Project, developed as part of the first-semester coursework for " BIO316: Work-based Professional Project in Bioinformatics (I) " during the Fall 2024 semester.

+The project is focused on predicting Antimicrobial Peptides (AMPs) using state-of-the-art machine learning techniques.
+It includes well-documented datasets, detailed methodology, and Jupyter notebooks that cover every step of the implementation and analysis.
+This project reflects a comprehensive application of bioinformatics and data science principles, showcasing advanced techniques for feature engineering, model selection, and evaluation.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/72188d48-0667-4fa9-a1e2-e91cad07bce3" width="300"/>
 </p>